 The details of Luis' session will be revealed closer to the event.

 The details of this session will be revealed closer to the event.

 Tony has many talents and is known for his Beats, Rhymes, and Unit Tests, combining speech recognition and live rapping for hilarity and fun.
 Tony will be part of the HalfStack Online team interviewing our incredible speakers.

 Dylan is the organizer of HalfStack and co-creator of Dojo.
-Dylan will introduce the speakers, keep the fun going, and through various interludes will share Thought Computing examples and methods to counteract developer-asana.
+Dylan will introduce the speakers, keep the fun going, and create random video interludes.